businesspolicy/businesspolicy.github.io/.github/ISSUE_TEMPLATE/content-gap-in-strategic-management-course.md

 ---
 name: Content Gap in Strategic Management Course
 about: This template helps you clearly describe content gaps in the Strategic Management course and suggest ways to address them.
-Providing details and potential impact, you can help improve the learning experience for yourself and your fellow students.
 title: "[Content Request]"
 labels: enhancement
 assignees: midhubalan